timescale/docs/timescaledb/tutorials/promscale/promscale-how-it-works.md

 ### Ingesting metrics
 * Once installed alongside Prometheus, Promscale automatically generates an optimized schema which allows you to efficiently store and query your metrics using SQL.
-* Prometheus will write data to the Connector using the Prometheus`remote_write` interface.
+* Prometheus writes data to the Connector using the Prometheus`remote_write` interface.
-* The Connector will then write data to TimescaleDB.
+* The Connector writes data to TimescaleDB.

 ### Querying metrics
-* PromQL queries can be directed to the Connector, or to the Prometheus instance, which will read data from the Connector using the `remote_read` interface.
-The Connector will, in turn, fetch data from TimescaleDB.
+* PromQL queries can be directed to the Connector, or to the Prometheus instance, which reads data from the Connector using the `remote_read` interface.
+The Connector, in turn, fetches data from TimescaleDB.
 * SQL queries are handled by TimescaleDB directly.

 As can be seen, this architecture has relatively few components, enabling simple operations.

 ### Promscale PostgreSQL extension
 Promscale has a dependency on the [Promscale PostgreSQL extension][promscale-extension], which contains support functions to improve the performance of Promscale.
-While Promscale is able to run without the additional extension installed, adding this extension will get better performance from Promscale.
+While Promscale is able to run without the additional extension installed, adding this extension gets better performance from Promscale.

 ### Deploying Promscale
 Promscale can be deployed in any environment running Prometheus, alongside any Prometheus instance.
 We provide Helm charts for easier deployments to Kubernetes environments (see [Up and running with Promscale][promscale-install] for more on installation and deployment).